 The Platinum Card® from American Express offers 100,000 Membership Rewards Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.

 • 10X points on eligible purchases on the Card at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during your first 6 months of Card Membership.

 • 5X Membership Rewards Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year.

 • 5X Membership Rewards Points on prepaid hotels booked with American Express Travel.

 This card comes with an annual fee of $695 (See Rates & Fees), but you cardholders can enjoy Uber VIP status and up to $200 in Uber savings on rides or eats orders in the US annually.
 Uber Cash and Uber VIP status is available to Basic Card Member and Additional Centurion Cards only.
 Terms Apply.

 The best card for international travel is the Marriott Bonvoy Boundless Credit Card.
 Marriott is now the second largest hotel chain in the world which means that this card can help fund your trip no matter where you travel.

-The Marriott Bonvoy Boundless Credit Card offers offers 100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+The Marriott Bonvoy Boundless Credit Card offers 125,000 Bonus Points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months from account opening.

 You gain an automatic Silver Elite Status each account anniversary year.
 Path to Gold Status when you spend $35,000 on purchases each account year.